Dhobaura Upazila: Demographics

-As of the 2011 Bangladesh census, Dhobaura has a population of 42,7913.
-Males constitute 47.30% of the population, and females 52.70%.
-This Upazila's adult population (18 and above) is 113,348.
-Dhobaura has an average literacy rate of 65%.

-According to the 2011 Bangladesh census, Dhobaura had a population of 196,284.
-Males constituted 49.14% of the population and females 50.86%.
-Muslims formed 91.38% of the population, Hindus 3.52%, Christians 5.05% and others 0.05%.
-Dhobaura had a literacy rate of 29.36% for the population 7 years and above.
+According to the 2022 Bangladeshi census, Dhobaura Upazila had 52,798 households and a population of 217,467.
+11.61% of the population were under 5 years of age.
+Dhobaura had a literacy rate (age 7 and over) of 66.93%: 68.27% for males and 65.67% for females, and a sex ratio of 94.83 males for 100 females.
+29,886 (13.74%) lived in urban areas.
+The ethnic population is 9,838 (4.52%), nearly all Garo and a small number are Hajong.

-The upazila is home to Bengali Muslims, Bengali Hindus, as well as the Garo and Hajong people.
-Languages prevalent in the upazila include Bengali, Arabic, English, Garo and Hajong.

 Economy and tourism

 A porcelain mine was discovered in the village of Vedikura in Dakshin Maijpara union.
-A number of Dhobaura's residents are employed abroad in countries such as Malaysia, Saudi Arabia, Bahrain, Kuwait, Singapore and the United Arab Emirates.
+Several Dhobaura's residents are employed abroad in countries such as Malaysia, Saudi Arabia, Bahrain, Kuwait, Singapore and the United Arab Emirates.

 There are a number of tourist attractions in Dhobaura Upazila.
-The historic village of Darsha has a very old 3.3 acre pond known as Patharkata as well as ruins of a mosque dating back to the Mughal era.
-The 7.4 acre Dharam Shah reservoir in Langaljora, Gamaritala is also quite popular.
+The historic village of Darsha has a very old 3.3-acre pond known as Patharkata as well as ruins of a mosque dating back to the Mughal era.
+The 7.4-acre Dharam Shah reservoir in Langaljora, Gamaritala is also quite popular.
 Dhobaura is also home to the practice of bullfighting.

 Administration

 Dhobaura thana, now an upazila, was established in 1976.

 Porakandulia.
-The union parishads are subdivided into 99 mauzas and 164 villages.
+The union parishads are subdivided into 99 mouzas and 164 villages.